Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV: Introduction

 \subsection{Motivation}

 Previous studies predominantly assumed circular coverage areas, where the antenna radiation pattern is perpendicular to the ground.
-However, tilting the antenna relative to this perpendicular axis results in an elliptical coverage footprint, which more accurately reflects practical deployment scenarios.
-In this context, \cite{J:You} proposed an energy-efficient 3D UAV placement algorithm incorporating antenna tilt to generate elliptical coverage on the ground.
-Moreover, in our previous work, we considered elliptical coverage footprints in scenarios where terminal positions are randomly distributed, further emphasizing the significance of using ellipses \cite{J:Vavoulas}.
+However, tilting the antenna relative to this perpendicular axis results in an elliptical coverage footprint.
+Such a footprint provides a substantially better geometric match than a circular one, reducing coverage gaps or excessive overlap outside the target area.
+This improved shape adaptability enables more efficient utilization of UAV resources and more accurate modeling of realistic deployments.
+In this context, \cite{J:You} proposed an energy-efficient 3-D UAV placement algorithm that incorporates antenna tilt to generate elliptical coverage on the ground.
+Moreover, in our previous work, we considered elliptical coverage footprints in scenarios where terminal positions are randomly distributed, further emphasizing the importance of using ellipses \cite{J:Vavoulas}.

-In real-world applications, the target coverage area is often an arbitrary convex quadrilateral rather than an idealized circular or elliptical region.
-Quadrilateral coverage modeling provides a more realistic representation for elongated or irregularly shaped environments with nonuniform user distributions, such as cultural or sporting events, urban landscapes with obstacles, and precision agriculture \cite{J:Mukhamediev}.
-An elliptical footprint matches a generic quadrilateral much better to the commonly utilized circular model \cite{J:Vavoulas}.
+In real-world applications, the target coverage area is often an arbitrary convex quadrilateral rather than an idealized circular or square region.
+Thus, quadrilateral coverage modeling provides a more realistic representation for elongated or irregularly shaped environments with non-uniform user distributions, such as cultural or sporting events, urban landscapes with obstacles, and precision agriculture \cite{J:Mukhamediev}.
+The inherent geometric complexity, which arises from the variable side lengths, angles, and absence of symmetry, complicates both the modeling of coverage footprints and the optimization of UAV placement.
+These factors directly affect the characterization of key performance metrics, such as path loss, SNR, and energy consumption, which impact battery life and the duration of UAV operations.
+Consequently, determining the optimal altitude must balance communication performance and power efficiency to maximize UAV operational effectiveness.
+As a result, optimizing UAV altitude over convex quadrilateral regions requires more advanced mathematical techniques and careful geometric analysis and generally precludes the use of simplified closed-form solutions available for symmetric domains.